Search our large playlist by artist, album, song, etc..

 MYCHILDREN MYBRIDE are premiering the first single from their new album, Vicious World, out this fall...

 Source: Alternative Press

 This is a monthly article where we get to know those from the Christian music industry a little bit better.
 We find out what is going on in the lives of your favorite musicians, writers, artists, and more...

-In this month's article, we caught up with Greg Minier from "The Crucified" and got a little personal...
+In this month's article, we caught up with Ben Stewart from "Conspiracy Of Thought" and got a little personal...

 Who was your biggest hero growing up?